glouwa/d3-hypertree/readme.md

 -->

 The Hypertree Configuration object is passed as second argument to the Hypertree contructor.
-It contains four sections which of only the model is obligate.
+It contains four sections which of only `model` is obligate.

 ```typescript
 export interface HypertreeViewModel